TylorS/typed/apps/website/content/guides/ui-menubar.md

 order: 243
 ---

-An editor keeps File and Help available above the document.
-File opens a popup; Help immediately reveals instructions.
-A user should be able to tab into this row, arrow between its labels, and open File without adding every child command to the page's Tab sequence.
-This is a menubar interaction, not ordinary website navigation.
-We will build the bar and popup as separate focus scopes joined by one trigger.
-Read [Menu](/explore/ui-menu) first if native command popups are unfamiliar.
+A menubar joins a horizontal command row to independently navigated popup menus.
+Here File opens a menu and Help runs an immediate command.
+The bar and popup use separate collections connected by `Menu.SubmenuTrigger`.
+Read [Menu](/explore/ui-menu) first for popup behavior.

 ## Connect a menu to a menubar item